“The Bankers of the future will be very different from the Bankers of today” Henri Arslanian

 Fintech combines the words financial and technology to describe the use of innovative technology in delivering financial services and products to you, the end consumer.

-Naturally, in recent years there has been much innovation in this sector with the evolution of tech.
+Naturally, in recent years there has been much global innovation in this sector with the evolution of tech.
 As such you can be sure that there will continue to be much more innovation in Fintech,with many opportunities professionally.

 As the graph below shows, the estimated number of employees in the FinTech Industry is forecasted to grow in the UK & EEA over the coming years.

 There has been a gap between the traditional financial institutions and modern consumer expectations.
 In this century so far, what we have come to expect has greatly altered.

 These modern technologies that we now take for granted — your smartphone, social media, rapid broadband, etc — have led not only to a demand but an expectation of a positive and convenient user experience.

 For a long time, this was not being met by the traditional institutions.
 You probably didn’t associate going to the bank with having a fun experience.
 In fact, it was reported that millennials would rather go to the dentist than listen to what the banks tell them!